SA-Z/ETL-Homeworks/README.md

 # ETL-Homeworks
-This is where i store my homework during the class
+This is where i store my homework